meilisearch/documentation/learn/core_concepts/documents.md

 - You can set it manually [on index creation](#setting-the-primary-key-on-index-creation)
 - You can set it manually [on document addition](#setting-the-primary-key-on-document-addition)
-- If no primary key is set, MeiliSearch automatically [guesses the primary key](/learn/core_concepts/documents.md#meilisearch-guesses-your-primary-key) when you add documents
+- If no primary key is set, Meilisearch automatically [guesses the primary key](/learn/core_concepts/documents.md#meilisearch-guesses-your-primary-key) when you add documents

 #### Setting the primary key on index creation